squid-cache/squid-cache.github.io/Features/IPv6.rst

 NAT simply does not exist in IPv6.
 By Design.

 Given that transparency/interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
 It's quite logical that a protocol without NAT cannot do transparency and interception that way.

+Talk amongst the Linux netfilter guys indicates that the [[Features/Tproxy4|TPROXY v4]] feature should be easily capable of IPv6. '''But they have not yet written that bit of the code'''

 === Delay Pools ===